|

 The timber-framed lock

-house was there by 1833 but replaced by British Waterways in the 1960’s.
+house was built in 1803 but was replaced by British Waterways in the 1960’s.

 The date and composition of